Perfect 14: Malaysia

 A melting pot of Malay, Chinese, Indian and European culture, Malaysia is a fascinating place to explore with a rich tapestry of colonial architecture, a vibrant, multi-cultural society and some of the best food on the planet.
 Patrick Chase gives his insider tips on what to see and where to go for that perfect trip.

 I grew up in Hong Kong so from a young age I’ve been exploring Southeast Asia.
-Malaysia was always my favourite place to go as a child – I got to play on the beaches all day and eat ABC at night (a strange local desert consisting of shaved ice, syrup, corn and red beans – an acquired taste!).
+Malaysia was always my favorite place to go as a child – I got to play on the beaches all day and eat ABC at night (a strange local desert consisting of shaved ice, syrup, corn and red beans – an acquired taste!).

 Malaysia is best seen at a leisurely pace and my perfect trip would focus on the country’s rich history and culture with some time built in to appreciate the natural beauty of its white sandy beaches and the cool, lush highlands.

-One of my favourite things about visiting Malaysia is being able to get a real insight into its fascinating past by staying in hotels that really reflect their location and history.
+One of my favorite things about visiting Malaysia is being able to get a real insight into its fascinating past by staying in hotels that really reflect their location and history.
 You can choose from restored Chinese/Malay town houses, characterful colonial retreats and boutique beach properties.

 Days 1 to 3: Malacca - A step back in time